pivotal-cf/pivnet-cli/README.md

 ## Usage

-Using the Pivnet CLI requires a valid Pivotal Network API token.
+Using the Pivnet CLI requires a valid `Pivotal Network API token` or `UAA Refresh Token`.

 Refer to the
 [official docs](https://network.pivotal.io/docs/api#how-to-authenticate)